libretro/vice3.0-libretro/fork-readme.md

 To provide options to fit/fill any monitor of any aspect ratio, size or resolution, with perfectly scaled, non-distorted emulator screens at each platform's correct aspect ratio - the resulting output should closely match the proportions/dimensions originally seen on a CRT/TV.

-Output and features must work with all displays/monitors: 16:9, 16:10, 5:4, 4:3, LCDs, CRTs, etc. Including portrait-rotated displays.
+Output and features must work with all displays/monitors: 16:9, 16:10, 5:4, 4:3, LCDs, CRTs, etc. at any [square pixel] desktop resolution - including portrait-rotated modes/displays.

 All new features/options must integrate with original Core Options UI look/feel/methods and function correctly with other existing features/options.